Avita-jpg/OpenID-Connect-Examples/README.md

 # Branches
 **_main_**: OIDC Settings are loaded from environment variables (Django version) or from a json file (Flask version)

-**_django-dynamic-settings_** : OIDC Settings can be managed via Django administration panel **at runtime**  (using django-constance package).
+**_django-dynamic-settings_** : OIDC Settings can be managed via Django administration panel **at runtime**  (using django-constance package) and are stored in the database.
 Users are assigned to Django groups based on their Keycloak roles.
 For compatibility with other OpenID Providers, see [How it works](https://gitlab.irit.fr/gis-neocampus/datalake/oidc_auth_examples/-/blob/django-dynamic-settings/README.md?ref_type=heads#assign-groups-to-users-based-on-keycloak-roles)

-**_flask-dynamic-settings_** : [Not finished]
+**_flask-dynamic-settings_** : OIDC Settings can be managed via an admin interface at runtime.
+Settings are stored in environment variables. **TODO**: manage access to the admin interface, assign permissions based on Keycloak roles.

 # Dependencies (flask-dynamic-settings branch)
 **Flask example:** Depends on [requests-oauthlib](https://requests-oauthlib.readthedocs.io/en/latest/), [Flask-Admin](https://flask-admin.readthedocs.io/en/latest/), [Flask-Login](https://flask-login.readthedocs.io/en/latest/), [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/), [Pyjwt](https://pyjwt.readthedocs.io/en/stable/)